thytng/project-hpa/README.md

 ![Step 6](https://github.com/thytng/project-hpa/blob/master/demo/step6.gif)

+6.5.
+Add other pairs of endpoints (or entrances) on the existing grid and reconfigure the path.

 ![Step 6.5](https://github.com/thytng/project-hpa/blob/master/demo/step6.5.gif)

 7. Clear the grid if you want to create a new grid with new subgrids and entrances as adding subgrids after entrances and positions have been added will cause unwanted behaviors.